The 11 Most Common Keto Side Effects

 Although this cortisol response is helpful in emergencies, you want to try and minimize it as much as possible during keto-adaptation and especially at night.

 During HPA axis dysregulation, cortisol can become abnormally high.
 If it remains high, the body will develop cortisol resistance.
-To compensate the body begins to secrete higher amounts of adrenaline which can then cause irregular heart rhythms.
+To compensate the body begins to secrete higher amounts of adrenaline which can then cause irregular heart rhythms or atrial fibrillation.

 Additionally, the loss of minerals that we are about to discuss, can lead to a reduction in blood volume and pressure that can cause the heart to pump faster or even irregularly.